lamastex/expositions/withJEBjork/README.md

 =================================================================
 ## with Raazesh Sainudiin (started July-August 2006)

-These are expository lectures are aimed at those interested in a concrete, constructive and elementary understanding of basic ideas in Mathematics.
+These expository lectures are aimed at those interested in a concrete, constructive and elementary understanding of basic ideas in Mathematics.

 They are highly incomplete at this stage and will be extended when possible.